ig-ealbert/trados-docfx-markdown/README.md

 * Lines starting with `_` will not parse.
 Adding this to the document structure rules conflicts with the inline tag rules and the file will not open.
 * Multi-line HTML tags may appear in the parsed content.  **Workaround**: Lock or skip these TUs in the .sdlxliff file, or remove the line breaks in the source file.
 * HTML will not be parsed.  **Workaround**: Copy or rename the file with a *.html extension and translate it as HTML.
+* Tooltip text for images are not translatable.
+Trying to create a tag pair for this resulted in an error in Trados.